PiperLiu/easy-cipher-content/README.md

 - Preserves file structure and line breaks
 - Makes diff tools still useful for encrypted files
 - Allows partial decryption if only certain lines need to be accessible
+- Each line gets its own unique salt and IV/nonce for maximum security

 ### Binary File Encryption

 Binary files are encrypted as complete units, resulting in a new file with the `.enc` extension.

+## Migration from Previous Versions

+If you're upgrading from a previous version that required manual salt/IV configuration:

+1. **Remove old environment variables**: You no longer need to set salt, IV, or nonce values
+2. **Update JSON configuration**: Remove salt, IV, and nonce fields from your JSON config files
+3. **Re-encrypt existing files**: Files encrypted with the old version will need to be decrypted with the old configuration and re-encrypted with the new version for enhanced security

 ## Known Issues